 It is specifically designed to equip operational police, anywhere in the country, with the knowledge they need to make on-the-spot decisions when dealing with persons of interest.
 It provides key reference data to support police officers, investigators and analysts.
 This includes important information about persons of interest to alert police about whether a person is likely to be dangerous or wanted for other offences.

-NPRS provides Australian police with detailed, current and accurate national police information that can be accessed from handheld devices, in-car terminals and desktop computers.
+The NPRS provides Australian police with detailed, current and accurate national police information that they can access from handheld devices, in-car terminals and desktop computers.

-The system is available to 65,000 police officers across Australia.
-It records core data such as:
+The system is available to 75,000 police officers across Australia.
+It provides access to more than 11 million records and eight million photographs and records core data such as:

 - information on warnings, warrants and wanted persons

 - protection and violence orders

 - information relating to the child protection register

 - information on missing persons, unidentified persons and bodies, and escapees.